SMALL PHONE

 Educate your employees

 Once you’ve developed a plan, review and update the plan with your employees on an annual basis.
-Most importantly, conduct emergency drills that follow your plan to identify gaps and get workers used to the routine.
+Most importantly, regularly conduct emergency drills that follow your plan to identify gaps and get workers used to the routine.

 Safety map